pimbrouwers/Donald/README.md

 Two sets of type [extensions](#reading-values) for `IDataReader` are included to make manual object mapping a lot easier.

 > If you came looking for an ORM (object-relational mapper), this is not the library for you.
+And may the force be with you.

 ## Design Goals